-There is an answer, and it’s this: if you want a great Christmas, you need to have a great Advent first.
-Advent is crucial because it reminds us of the ultimate purpose of Christmas.
+If you want a great Christmas, you need to have a great Advent first.
+Advent reminds us of the ultimate purpose of Christmas.
 It helps us prepare our hearts for the birth of Jesus Christ, so that we’re spiritually ready to celebrate, not just ready because we’ve wrapped all the gifts and baked all the cookies and hung all the lights.

-Instead of finding yourself exhausted and overwhelmed on Christmas Eve, saying, “I’m not ready!”
-Good Catholic, Great Advent will enable you to say, “I am spiritually ready for Christmas this year.”
+Instead of finding yourself exhausted and overwhelmed on Christmas Eve, saying, “I’m not ready!” you’ll be able you to say: “I am spiritually ready for Christmas this year.”